- Who We Are

 Workers’ Compensation can provide valuable benefits if you are a paraprofessional, school nurse or occupational or physical therapist and have a work-related injury or occupational illness.

-If you are a full-time or part-time paraprofessional, school nurse or occupational or physical therapist and you are injured or made sick on the job, you should file for Workers’ Compensation.
+If you are a full-time or part-time employee holding these jobs and you are injured or get an occupational illness, you should file for Workers’ Compensation.
 Workers’ Comp is a form of insurance already paid for by the Department of Education that entitles you to full medical coverage and a portion of any lost salary due to job-related injuries and occupational illnesses.
-(Pedagogues — teachers, guidance counselors, school secretaries, psychologists, social workers and lab specialists — are covered by the Injury-in-the-Line-of-Duty provision of the contract, not by Workers’ Comp.)

 The basic benefits